U.S. Military Installation: Fort Polk, Louisiana

 This Army base was the site of Operation Sagebrush

 Fort Polk is the Army's Joint Readiness Training Center (JRTC) whose mission is to train and deploy combat and combat support units.
 From its start as a base for the historic Louisiana Maneuvers in the 1940s to a basic training post during Vietnam and its current mission, Fort Polk has executed all of the Army's missions during times of conflict and war.

 Fort Polk Mission and Overview

-Fort Polk is provides contingency training for the Army's light infantry and special operations forces and by deploying home station and reserve component forces as well.
+Fort Polk provides contingency training for the Army's light infantry and special operations forces and deploys home station and reserve component forces as well.